IMI Systems

-IMI Systems, previous Israel Military Industries, also referred to as Ta'as (תע"ש מערכות ,התעשייה הצבאית), was an Israeli weapons manufacturer.
-It manufactured weapons, munitions and military technology mainly for Israeli security forces (especially Israel's army, the Israel Defense Forces or IDF).
+IMI Systems, previously Israel Military Industries, also referred to as Ta'as (תע"ש מערכות ,התעשייה הצבאית), was an Israeli weapons manufacturer.
+The company manufactured weapons, munitions and military technology mainly for the Israeli security forces (especially Israel's army, the Israel Defense Forces or IDF).

 On 25 November 2018, Elbit Systems completed the acquisition of IMI Systems and renamed it to Elbit Systems Land.

 Small arms

-Israel Weapon Industries' small arms are some of the most popular in the world.
-The Uzi submachine gun is arguably the most popular submachine gun in the world, because of its compact nature and reliability.
-Overall, the Uzi has the highest sales statistics of all modern submachine guns, worldwide.

-The IMI Galil is a compact assault rifle, along with integrating some other design features.
-The Negev is IMI's main light machine gun.
-The Jericho 941 is a semi-automatic pistol, while the Tavor is a bullpup assault rifle.
+Israel Weapon Industries' small arms offerings are notable, with numerous well identified product names and de facto 'brands'.
+Examples are the Uzi submachine gun and the IMI Galil assault rifle, and the Negev light machine gun.
+In addition, such offerings as the Jericho 941 semi-automatic pistol and Tavor assault rifle are globally recognized and marketed firearms.

-In the 1980s an American firearms designer, Magnum Research, contracted IMI to re-design and manufacture a Magnum caliber (.44 Magnum, .357 Magnum and .50 AE), semi-automatic pistol.
-The result was the Desert Eagle, a very powerful handgun made famous by Hollywood and first-person shooters.
+In the 1980s, an American firearms designer, Magnum Research, contracted IMI to re-design and manufacture a magnum caliber (.44 Magnum, .357 Magnum and .50 AE), resulting in the production of a semi-automatic pistol marketed as the Desert Eagle.

-Other products are created, mainly for use by the IDF.
-The Uzi, however, is popular with many forces worldwide, while the Galil and Tavor are popular with counter-terrorist forces.

 In 2005, Israel Military Industries sold its Magen division (Small Arms Division) to Israeli privately owned holding company SK Group and renamed Israel Weapon Industries.

-Other products

-IMI has dedicated factories manufacturing ammunition for firearms, artillery (both explosive rounds and rockets), tanks and air-to-ground (both stand-off and direct attack).
-Many of its products are standard NATO-compatible, but IMI also produces eastern bloc-caliber munitions.
-However, for the past the weapons have not been STANAG compliant.

-Besides small arms, the IMI also produces heavy weapons.
-IMI engages in many upgrade projects for military vehicles (tanks, APCs and other armoured fighting vehicles).
-Upgrade components include firepower, survivability and maneuverability.

-IMI also produces a wide range of defensive products such as vehicle add-on armor packages, landmine clearing systems, and reconnaissance systems and bridges.
-It also produces aircraft countermeasures, such as flares, decoys and electronic countermeasures control systems, some of which IMI now offers also for land- and sea-based platforms.